 Is the lack of computing power a blocker for developing AI?

-Another example of how AI can be used for inspiring action and be a force for good is using data for confirming hypotheses and breaking the myth that the world is becoming a worse place to live.
-Data-based books such as ‘Enlightenment Now’ by Steven Pinker or ‘Factfulness’ by Hans Rosling present a unique perspective on the world demonstrating that people are living longer and in better conditions.
+Another example of how AI can be used for inspiring action and be a force for good is by using data to confirm hypotheses and break the myth that the world is becoming a worse place to live.
+Data-based books such as ‘Enlightenment Now’ by Steven Pinker or ‘Factfulness’ by Hans Rosling present a unique perspective on the world, demonstrating that people are living longer and in better conditions.